-Small and mid-sized companies can quickly become overwhelmed by human resources tasks due to time, lack of adequate staff or resources to handle them.
+Small and mid-sized companies can quickly become overwhelmed by human resources tasks due to lack of time, staff or resources to handle them.
 When completing these tasks prevents the company from focusing on its core functions, leadership often looks to outsourcing as a solution.
-The first decision smaller businesses face when deciding to outsource is whether to hire a professional employer organization (PEO) or human resources outsourcing (HRO) company.
+The first decision smaller businesses face when deciding to outsource is whether to hire a professional employer organization (PEO) or a human resources outsourcing (HRO) company.

 How Does a PEO Work?

 One of the most important things for employers to understand about working with a PEO is that the PEO becomes the employer of record with federal and state governments.
 As a co-employer, the PEO offers dozens of services in employee benefits, human resources, payroll administration and risk management.
 PEO companies also ensure that clients remain in compliance with benefit and workplace regulations at the federal, state and local levels.

 The co-employer relationship also allows businesses with fewer than 50 employees to benefit from a PEO’s collective bargaining power for employee benefits and workers’ compensation.
 Premiums for high-quality health care and workers’ compensation insurance may not be affordable for smaller employers attempting to obtain coverage on their own.
 But, because insurers price policies based on group size, being part of a PEO’s larger group can be a significant advantage.
 Beyond the cost savings on premiums, clients that obtain their workers’ compensation coverage through a PEO typically participate in a “pay-as-you-go model” that eliminates large premium deposits, annual payroll audits and the time-consuming administrative burden that comes from managing it all.